polakowo/vectorbt/docs/docs/index.md

     </a>
 </div>

-## What is VectorBT?

-VectorBT is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, accelerated by [Numba](https://github.com/numba/numba) and [Rust](https://www.rust-lang.org/) to analyze any data at speed and scale.
+VectorBT® is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, accelerated by [Numba](https://github.com/numba/numba) and [Rust](https://www.rust-lang.org/) to analyze any data at speed and scale.
 This makes it possible to test many thousands of strategies in *seconds*.